 The cost of replacing missing or damaged teeth can vary greatly depending on the option you choose.
 The options will range from inexpensive and mostly covered by dental insurance, to costing thousands of dollars out of pocket.
 Each option will directly affect your quality of life and long-term oral health.

-The various methods used by our dentist in Plano, TX include a dental bridge, a partial denture, full denture, or a restoration secured by dental implant(s).
-Dental implants are the most permanent option that will deliver a better quality of life and will also support your long-term wellbeing.
+The various methods used by our dentist in Plano, TX include a dental bridge, a partial denture, full denture, or a restoration secured by the dental implant(s).
+Dental implants are the most permanent option that will deliver a better quality of life and will also support your long-term well-being.

 The Cost of Dental Implants

-Generally speaking, dental implants are more expensive up front compared to other teeth replacement options.
-The reason for this is because the process to get a dental restoration that is supported with implants is more invasive, requires a surgical procedure, and many visits to your dentist.
+Generally speaking, dental implants are more expensive upfront compared to other teeth replacement options.
+The reason for this is that the process to get a dental restoration that is supported with implants is more invasive, and requires a surgical procedure, and many visits to your dentist.

 The actual cost of your implant treatment will depend on many factors.
 These include:

 - The location and size of the implant

 - Number of implants being placed (a single tooth, multiple teeth, or all of your teeth)